Beyond OpenAI: Reasons, Timing, and Strategies for Exploring Alternatives

 Watch our video on the new deal between OpenAI and open-source models.

-At Airtrain.ai, we believe the future is small models customized to specific use cases.
+At Airtrain AI, we believe the future is made of small models customized to specific use cases.
 Small models are cheaper, faster, and easier to wrangle.
 It's been shown repeatedly that small models can achieve similar performance to larger models when fine-tuned for specific tasks on high-quality datasets.

 Airtrain.ai is a no-code compute platform for Large Language Models.
 The platform lets you evaluate alternatives to proprietary models, then fine-tune and deploy them to integrate them back into your apps.
 Reach out to us to learn how Airtrain.ai can help you reduce your AI bills and supercharge your AI strategy.